AgentExpt: Automating AI Experiment Design with LLM-based Resource Retrieval Agent: Dataset Construction

-\paragraph{Acquisition and Parsing.} We systematically acquired research papers and corresponding metadata published between 2015 and 2025 from prominent AI academic repositories, including \textbf{OpenReview}~\cite{OpenReview}, \textbf{arXiv}~\cite{arXiv}, and official conference websites of ten leading AI venues.
+To address the challenges of data heterogeneity and the scalability limitations of manual annotation, we design an end-to-end automated pipeline.
+Specifically, the pipeline comprises three critical stages: \textit{Acquisition and Parsing}, \textit{Baseline and Dataset Identification}, and \textit{Rule-based and LLM-based Filtering}, see Figure ~\ref{fig:interfaces}. \paragraph{Acquisition and Parsing.} We systematically acquire targeted research papers and their corresponding metadata from prominent AI academic repositories, including \citet{OpenReview}, \citet{arXiv}, and official conference websites.
 The collected metadata includes comprehensive information such as paper titles, authors, abstracts, publication years, conference affiliations, and direct links to publications.
-After rigorous deduplication and cleaning, the corpus exceeding one hundred thousand papers was refined into a high-quality dataset suitable for subsequent analyses.
-Utilizing the \textit{MinerU} tool~\cite{MinerU}, we performed structured parsing on each paper, accurately extracting chapter structures, paragraph boundaries, table arrangements, and citation anchors, thereby ensuring reliable downstream entity extraction. \paragraph{Baseline and Dataset Identification.} To identify baseline methods and datasets used in experiments, we analyzed citations within experiment-centric sections (e.g., \emph{Experiments}, \emph{Results}, \emph{Evaluation}) as primary anchors.
-Baseline methods were extracted by analyzing citation contexts and adjacent text, with additional metadata, such as introductory papers and repository links, collected from resources like \textbf{Papers with Code (PWC)}~\cite{PWC} and \textbf{OpenAlex}~\cite{OpenAlex}.
-For dataset identification, we used the \textit{DataStet}~\cite{datastet} model to automatically extract dataset entities from the experimental sections, validating them through metadata from platforms like \textbf{Hugging Face}~\cite{HuggingFace} and \textbf{Kaggle}~\cite{Kaggle}.
-This process included entity normalization, alias resolution, and filtering, ensuring high-quality and accurate data for subsequent validation stages.
+After rigorous de-duplication and cleaning, the corpus exceeding 108{,}825 papers was refined into a high-quality dataset suitable for subsequent analyses.
+Utilizing the \textit{MinerU} tool~\cite{MinerU}, we perform structured parsing on each paper, accurately extracting chapter structures, paragraph boundaries, table arrangements, and citation anchors, thereby ensuring reliable downstream entity extraction. \paragraph{Baseline and Dataset Identification.} To identify baselines and datasets used in each research, we resort to citations within experiment-centric sections (e.g., \emph{Experiments}, \emph{Results}, \emph{Evaluation}) as anchors.
+For baseline identification, we analyze the citation context combined with additional metadata, such as introductory papers and repository links, that are collected from resources like \citet{PWC} and OpenAlex~\cite{OpenAlex}.
+For dataset identification, we use the \textit{DataStet}~\cite{datastet} model to automatically extract dataset entities from the experimental sections, validating them through metadata from platforms like \citet{HuggingFace} and \citet{Kaggle}.
+This process includes entity normalization, alias resolution, and filtering, ensuring high-quality and accurate data for subsequent validation stages.